-A current account is a type of bank account.
-It‘s usually the bank account you use for most of your transactions and the one you get your salary paid into.
+A current account is a type of everyday bank account.
+It is usually the bank account you use for most of your transactions and the one you get your salary paid into.
 Think of the word 'current' as being the account you most currently use.

 Current accounts usually come with a debit card and a chequebook, though you may not have any use for a chequebook in 2021.

 You can get unlimited access to your money without paying a penalty.
 Withdrawing cash will not stop you from getting any benefits associated with the account.

 How can I find the best bank account?